jennatuckerdeveloper/wwcode_hackathon_project/readme.md

-# Raspberry Die Spoil Alert
+# The Raspberry Die Spoil Alert

 An IoT device that will measure ethylene levels inside a container to montior for overripe fruits and vegetables and remind owners to use or compost their produce.